How Do You Know if You're in Perimenopause?

 I was around forty-three years old when I noticed the shift in my cycles, but looking back, I was in my late thirties when I started to feel an emotional change.

 I had my son at thirty-three and gained about 50 pounds on my body, which was already 25 pounds heavier than I wanted it to be.
-After I gave birth, I lost a bit of the weight, but I didn't lose most of it until I was in my mid-forties.
+After I gave birth, I lost a bit of weight, but I didn't lose most of it until I was in my mid-forties.

 It weighed heavily on me emotionally, and my moods would go from bad to full-on bitch mode in two seconds flat.
 Looking back, I see myself as someone who tried very hard to portray herself as kind and funny, but I was kind of mean and joyless at home.